Photos: Jackets host Boston College

 16

-Georgia Tech running back Jamal Haynes (11) runs for a touchdown during the first half of an NCAA college football game against Boston College at Bobby Dodd Stadium, Saturday, October 21, 2023, in Atlanta.
+Georgia Tech head coach Brent Key reacts during the first half of an NCAA college football game against Boston College at Bobby Dodd Stadium, Saturday, October 21, 2023, in Atlanta.
+Georgia Tech lost 38-23.
 (Hyosub Shin / Hyosub.Shin@ajc.com)

 © 2023 The Atlanta Journal-Constitution.